Jeff Coffey: Post-Chicago career

 On February 27, 2018, Coffey released a new single titled "Got To Get Away".
 Jeff also announced via Facebook on April 15, 2018 that he would be touring as a bassist with Don Felder, formerly of The Eagles.
 Following his departure, Chicago and Rhino Records released 2 live CD/DVD combos, Chicago II: Live on Soundstage and Chicago: Greatest Hits Live, both recorded in November 2017 for the PBS show Soundstage and aired nationally over PBS stations in the summer of 2018.
 In early 2019, Coffey crowd-sourced funding for his new album of classic covers, "Origins: Singers and the Songs That Made Me" which will be released in late 2019 by Jetpack Label Group.

 Ahead of its release, Coffey released music videos for "Back On My Feet Again" (recorded by The Babys) and "I Can't Make You Love Me" (originally by Bonnie Raitt) the latter which features Michael Omartian on production and piano.
-Also among the guest musicians include former Chicago bandmate Tris Imboden covering a Kenny Loggins song that Imboden performed on the original recording and Chris Rodriguez, current member of Peter Cetera's touring band.
+Also among the guest musicians include former Chicago bandmate Tris Imboden covering a Kenny Loggins song that Imboden performed on the original recording and Chris Rodriguez, a member of Peter Cetera's touring band prior to the latter's retirement from performing.

+Currently, Coffey plays in the band known as the Players, alongside former Chicago bandmate Keith Howland.
+He also sings and plays bass in the California Transit Authority, a band founded by original Chicago drummer Danny Seraphine as a spin-off of the latter.